“Success for Every One. The Responsibility is Yours and Mine.”

 Our Vision (Established 2018)

 "A Community of Learners, Leaders, and Innovators"

-The Casa Grande Elementary School District is comprised of 9 elementary schools, 3 middle schools, and 1 early childhood learning center serving 6,500 students.
+The Casa Grande Elementary School District is comprised of 8 elementary schools, 3 middle schools, 1 online learning academy (CGOLA), and 1 early childhood learning center (ECLC) serving approximately 6,400 students.
 With approximately 900 employees, the Casa Grande Elementary School District is presently the second-largest school district in Pinal County and is one of the largest employers in the county.
 The annual operating budget is over $50 million.

 We have been supported in our community by local tax payers, having passed a Bond election in 2016 to support the construction of a replacement K-8 school, the purchase of many new buses, and security upgrades to all other schools that are being completed this summer.
 We also had a 10% Override election that passed during the Fall of 2018.
 Our boundaries encompass over 400 square miles, and lie within the municipal boundaries of the cities of Casa Grande, Maricopa, and Eloy.
 Our District also lies within the growth boundaries of the City of Coolidge.

 In March of 2018, our District put out an open invitation for staff and community members to come together in an effort to re-establish our District’s vision, strategy, and brand.
 We started a process called ReVISION, and prominent members of our community participated in several facilitated conversations about our vision and purpose; understanding that this will unify our work and provide clarity, inspiration, and alignment for everything we do.